 The goal of AppSec Flow as a management platform is to help visualize and create a plan that can help visualize improvement points within the process.
 We understand that without a well-defined plan, we will have great difficulties in executing our strategy and performing unstructured tasks would be a waste of time.

 So, the goal of AppSec Flow is to help create an efficient and effective plan that allows the manager to achieve the software security objectives.

-Thus, we can say that AppSec Flow acts directly to assist in this task when, through the asset registry, it makes it possible to define criticalities to each of the assets that will be managed.
+Thus, we can say that our DevSecOps platform acts directly to assist in this task when, through the asset registry, it makes it possible to define criticalities to each of the assets that will be managed.

 When we can have the criticality identified for the assets, we have the possibility to better plan how we will act in each of the identified vulnerabilities.

 In this way, we can give the correct and necessary attention to the vulnerability without taking the time to correct a critical vulnerability in a low priority asset for the business, while an average vulnerability in a critical asset was left in the background.